My Teeth Don’t Hurt - How Do I Know I Have a Cavity?

 Here at Clean Smiles Dental Hygiene Clinic, we recommend our patients to have a dental examination every six months.
 A complete dental checkup with recommendations for customized dental treatment for optimal dental health is provided by Dr. Haider and highly trained and experienced Dental Hygienists Anila Irfan and Carla Schreiber.
 Our main goal is prevention and keeping our patient’s teeth healthy for their lifetime.

 Dr. Haider offer multiple treatment options of general dentistry to maintain integrity of healthy dentition.
 Including restorations and immediate root canal treatment to maintain the integrity of tooth structure.
 Dr. Haider also provides emergency dental services to take the patients out of the pain.
 Tooth extraction or taking a tooth out is needed in some cases, due to lack of regular dental checkup and late detection of the dental issue or poor prognosis.
 We make sure to discuss the treatment options and procedure with the patient beforehand.
-Book your appointment now at (780) 800-6655
+Book your appointment today – CLICK HERE TO BOOK or call us at (780) 800-6655